-What is this Project Reality Master Server?
-The master server is what controls your online player logins, and the ability to see servers in the ingame server list.
+What is the Project Reality Master Server?
+It’s the server that controls your online player logins, and the ability to see the in-game server list.

 This service used to be provided by GameSpy, and many games used this.
 However, in 2014, GameSpy was shut down, and Battlefield 2 became abandonware.
 To keep PR alive, we reverse engineered the original GameSpy master server and launched a replacement service.
 Also Forgotten Hope 2 was invited to use our master server as well, in the spirit of community relations.

 What happened to it?

 Last Saturday, the master server was attacked by a DDOS attack.
 This caused our server provider to null route the IP address running the master server, effectively shutting it down.
 When the master server is down, no one can play PR online.
 Also, since FH2 is using the master server, they were also affected by this downtime.
 Obviously, quite a bad situation to be in.
 This wasn’t a new thing to us though, it’s happened several times before, where we’ve had outages for a few hours here and there.

 Why did it take a week to come back up?

 Shortly after the DDOS took down the master server, I contacted the server provider to request more information, and to release the null route, like I normally do.
 Unfortunately, this occurred on a weekend, and the Tier 1 support I contacted could not provide any assistance.
 They referred me to Tier 2 support, who unfortunately only work Monday-Friday.
 Not the sort of thing you want to hear.
 I did get some good news on Sunday though, the Tier 1 support person finally realised it was an automatic null route, and suggested that it would return within 24 hours from the original attack.
 Unfortunately this did not occur, so it was back to waiting until Monday.